Nutrition Services Division Management Bulletin

 Factors Affecting Allowability of Costs

-Costs must meet the following general criteria established in Title 2, Code of Federal Regulations (2 CFR), Part 200, in order to be allowable under federal awards.
+Costs must meet the following general criteria established in 2 CFR, Part 200, in order to be allowable under federal awards.
 Costs must:

 - Be necessary and reasonable for the performance of the federal award and be allocable